-- It is understood and agreed that relief workers and Crisis Intervention Workers (CIW) shall belong to the bargaining unit.
-To maintain their status as employees, relief workers and CIWs who are offered shifts must work a minimum of six shifts every six (6) months excluding training and staff meetings. - The provisions of Articles 16.01 (a), 16.03(b), 16.08, 20, 21, 36 and Appendix "C" of the collective agreement do not apply to relief workers and CIW's, with the exception of section (i) Sick Leave Pool and Section (l) Employee Assistance Program.
-It is understood that for the purpose of Lay-off and Recall, Article 16.03(c) and 16.04 apply to relief workers and CIWS's within the Relief Worker and CIW Classification only, and not across the whole bargaining unit.

-- (a) No relief worker or CIW shall be discharged or disciplined without just cause, except that a relief worker or CIW shall be on probation until at least six (6) months after their first day of work and until they have completed four hundred (400) hours of work.
-During the probationary period a relief worker or CIW may be discharged if, in the opinion of their Supervisor(s), they are unsuitable for their duties.
-Seniority of relief workers and CIW's is established after the completion of the probationary period and shall then date back to their first day of work. - (b) Seniority for the purpose of hiring, layoff, recall and bumping will accumulate based on hours paid in a manner that is consistent with the rules set out in Article 16.01(b). - 26.05 (a) Relief workers and CIW's will be paid in accordance with Schedule "A". - (b) (i) Vacation pay for relief/CIW's will be added to each pay cheque in an amount equivalent to six percent (6%), eight percent (8%), ten percent (10%) or twelve percent (12%) of the relief worker's The percentage of vacation pay to which a relief worker/CIW's is entitled shall be determined as follows.
-Effective April 1, 2000, there will be an initial determination of a relief worker's/CIW's seniority as at that date which will be treated as their completed "continuous service" as at that time. workers/CIW's with less than five (5) years of continuous service shall have vacation pay paid at the rate of six percent (6%) of their earnings.
-Relief workers/CIW's who have completed five (5) years of continuous service but less than ten (10) years of continuous service shall have vacation pay paid at the rate of eight percent (8%) of their earnings, relief workers/CIW's who have completed ten (10) years of continuous service but less than twenty (20) years of continuous service shall have vacation pay paid at the rate of ten percent (10%) of their earnings and relief workers/CIW's who have completed twenty (20) years of continuous service shall have vacation pay paid at the rate of 12 percent (12%) of their earnings.
+- 26.02 It is understood and agreed that relief workers shall belong to the bargaining unit.
+To maintain their status as employees and relief workers who are offered shifts must work a minimum of six shifts every six (6) months excluding training and staff meetings. - 26.03 The provisions of Articles 16.01 (a), 16.03(b), 16.08, 20, 21, 36 and Appendix "C" of the collective agreement do not apply to relief workers, with the exception of section (i) Sick Leave Pool and Section (I) Employee Assistance Program.
+It is understood that for the purpose of Lay-off and Recall, Article 16.03(c) and 16.04 apply to relief workers within the Relief Worker only, and not across the whole bargaining unit. - 26.04 (a) No relief worker shall be discharged or disciplined without just cause, except that a relief worker shall be on probation until at least six (6) months after their first day of work and until they have completed four hundred (400) hours of work.
+During the probationary period a relief worker may be discharged if, in the opinion of their Supervisor(s), they are unsuitable for their duties.
+Seniority of relief workers is established after the completion of the probationary period and shall then date back to their first day of work. - (b) Seniority for the purpose of hiring, layoff, recall and bumping will accumulate based on hours paid in a manner that is consistent with the rules set out in Article 16.01(b). - (a) Relief workers will be paid in accordance with Schedule "A". - (b) (i) Vacation pay for relief workers will be added to each pay cheque in an amount equivalent to six percent (6%), eight percent (8%), ten percent (10%) or twelve percent (12%) of the relief worker's earnings.
+The percentage of vacation pay to which a relief worker is entitled shall be determined as follows.
+Effective April 1, 2000, there will be an initial determination of a relief worker's seniority as at that date which will be treated as their completed "continuous service" as at that time.
+Relief workers with less than five (5) years of continuous service shall have vacation pay paid at the rate of six percent (6%) of their earnings.
+Relief workers who have completed five (5) years of continuous service but less than ten (10) years of continuous service shall have vacation pay paid at the rate of eight percent (8%) of their earnings, relief workers who have completed ten (10) years of continuous service but less than twenty (20) years of continuous service shall have vacation pay paid at the rate of ten percent (10%) of their earnings and relief workers who have completed twenty (20) years of continuous service shall have vacation pay paid at the rate of 12 percent (12%) of their earnings.